149th Fighter Squadron

-The 149th Fighter Squadron is a unit of the Virginia Air National Guard's 192d Fighter Wing located at Joint Base Langley–Eustis, Virginia.
-The 149th is the first Air National Guard fighter squadron to fly the F-22 Raptor.
+The 149th Fighter Squadron is a unit of the Virginia Air National Guard's 192d Fighter Wing housed at Joint Base Langley–Eustis, Virginia.
+The unit was formed in World War II as the 328th Fighter Squadron, before being redesignated as the 149th after the end of that war.
+The squadron has flown a succession of aircraft during its history and was the first Air National Guard fighter squadron to fly the F-22 Raptor.